- About the Major

 An estimated 600 student-bylined stories are transmitted each year to Capital News Service clients, which include 15 Maryland and D.C. daily newspapers (including The Washington Post and The Baltimore Sun), more than two dozen weekly newspapers and several broadcast outlets.
 The best stories can be transmitted across the nation to hundreds of newspapers via the McClatchy-Tribune News Service.
 Adrianne Flynn, a former congressional reporter for the Arizona Republic, directs the Washington bureau.
 Rafael Lorente, a former Washington correspondent for the South Florida Sun-Sentinel, runs the Annapolis operation.

-Since the bureau program was started in 1990, graduating students have landed full-time reporting jobs at some of the best news organizations in the country, including The New York Times, The Washington Post, The Miami Herald, The Philadelphia Inquirer, The (Baltimore) Sun, CNN, San Jose Mercury News, The Orlando Sentinel, Associated Press, (Minneapolis) Star Tribune, Tampa Tribune, St. Paul Pioneer Press and The Hartford Courant.
+Since the bureau program was started 25 years agao - in 1990 - graduating students have landed full-time reporting jobs at some of the best news organizations in the country, including The New York Times, The Washington Post, The Miami Herald, The Philadelphia Inquirer, The (Baltimore) Sun, CNN, San Jose Mercury News, The Orlando Sentinel, Associated Press, (Minneapolis) Star Tribune, Tampa Tribune, St. Paul Pioneer Press and The Hartford Courant.

-The college also houses chapters of the Society of Professional Journalists and the National Association of Black Journalists.
-The SPJ chapter was named best in the nation in 1994 and 1995 and has won best chapter in the region for the past several years.
+The college also houses chapters of the Society of Professional Journalists, the National Association of Black Journalists and the National Press Photographers Association.
+The SPJ chapter was named best in the nation twice and has won best chapter in the region for the past several years.